PROGRESS TO DATE

 Importantly, Revive & Restore’s current permit from the USFWS meets the public review standards of the National Environmental Policy Act that encourages public and agency review of the proposed activities.
 We look forward to future rounds of public engagement on the genetic rescue of the black-footed ferret.

-Genomics can be used in many of ways to improve the conservation of the Black-footed Ferret.
+Genomics can be used in many of ways to improve the conservation of the BFF.

-In 2014, in partnership with San Diego Zoo Global’s (SDZG) Frozen Zoo and Cofactor Genomics, Revive & Restore sequenced the genomes of four, carefully selected Black-footed Ferret samples to assess some preliminary questions about the species’ history and its conservation:
+Maximizing the genomic technology benefits in the recovery of BFFs requires building a databank of genomic knowledge.
+Revive & Restore initiated this step in 2014 in partnership with San Diego Zoo Global’s (SDZG) Frozen Zoo and Cofactor Genomics.
+Revive & Restore sequenced the genomes of four, carefully selected BFF samples to help answer these preliminary questions:

-- How diverse was the last wild population of ferrets that founded the captive breeding program?
+- How genetically diverse was the last wild population of BFFs that founded the captive breeding program?

-- Has overall genomic diversity decreased over the past 30 years?
+- Has overall genomic diversity of the BFF decreased over the past 30 years?

-- Does integrating historic individuals restore genomic diversity?
+- Would integrating historic BFF individuals restore genomic diversity?

 - How much diversity might be gained with continued genetic rescue efforts?

-The study individuals include two unique individuals captured at Meeteetse, Wyoming in the 1980s, a living ferret born in 2009 whose genetics is representative of the current captive population, a unique individual born in 2010 as the result of artificial insemination using semen cryopreserved in the 1980s.
+The study individuals include two unique individuals captured at Meeteetse, Wyoming in the 1980s, a living ferret born in 2009 whose genetics is representative of the current captive population, and a unique individual born in 2010 as the result of artificial insemination using semen cryopreserved in the 1980s.
 (This was an early genetic rescue attempt to restore lost diversity.)
-The DNA samples of two living ferrets born in captivity were provided by the Black-footed Ferret Recovery Team, while the Frozen Zoo provided the historic samples for the two individuals born in the wild.
-Both these ferrets were members of the population that founded the captive breeding program, so their genomes represent a sample of the genetic diversity of the founding generation of all living ferrets.
-However, these ferrets’ unique genetic lineages were lost completely during the captive breeding program.
-Therefore, their cryopreserved cells are a resource for cloning, for restoring lost genetic diversity, and for infusing new genetic variation.
+The DNA samples of two living ferrets born in captivity were provided by the BFF Recovery Team, while the Frozen Zoo provided the historic samples for the two individuals born in the wild.
+Both of these ferrets were members of the population that founded the captive breeding program, so their genomes represent a sample of the genetic diversity of the founding generation of all living ferrets.
+However, these individual ferrets’ unique genetic lineages were lost to the captive breeding program because they did not produce viable offspring before they died.
+Their cryopreserved cells are a potential resource for restoring lost genetic diversity, and for infusing new genetic variation through cloning.

 2014 - 2016